northbright/go-yuebao/README.md

 # Usage

-To use the package, you'll need the appropriate import statement:
+To use the 'yuebao' package, you'll need the appropriate import statement:

     import (
         "github.com/northbright/go-yuebao"